When Saying No Is Actually A Good Thing

 “Thanks so much for thinking of me.
 I like to give my undivided attention to any projects that I am a part of.
 I am going to decline at this time, but with a little bit of a notice I’d love to be considered future projects.”

-Keep in mind, saying No, does not at all mean that you are selfish, making time for yourself gives you the mental, spiritual, and physical bandwidth to show up in this world rejuvenated, calm, and ready to take action.
+Keep in mind, saying No, doesn’t mean that you are selfish.
+Making time for yourself gives you the mental, spiritual, and physical bandwidth to show up in this world rejuvenated, calm, and ready to take action.